matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/6 Writing Acceptance Criteria.md

 ##### Example

-**User Story:** As a bank card user, I want to be able to request cash from my account at an ATM so that I will be able to receive available money from my account quickly and in different places.
+**User Story:** As a bank card user, I want to be able to request cash from my account at an ATM so that I will be able to receive available money from my account quickly & in different places.

 **Scenario:** Requesting the cash from an overdrawn (negative balance) account

 <table>
    <tr>
       <th colspan="2" style="background-color: #649864;"><b>User Story:</b> As a bank card user, I want to be able to request cash from my account<br>
-         at an ATM so that I will be able to receive available money<br>from my account quickly and in different places.
+         at an ATM so that I will be able to receive available money<br>from my account quickly & in different places.
       </th>
    </tr>
    <tr>